tedmiston/docs/docs/reference/triggers.md

 An example may be triggering a function which forwards Tweets about your brand or project to a given Slack channel.
 For this combination use the "Twitter search" Applet and have it trigger the "Make a web request" Applet giving the public URL of your OpenFaaS gateway and the receiver function such as https://gw.my-company.com/function/slack-forwarder

-See an example of a function built to forward Tweets from IFTTTT to Slack using Golang: [filter-tweets](https://github.com/openfaas-incubator/social-functions/blob/master/filter-tweets/handler.go).
+See an example of a function built to forward Tweets from IFTTT to Slack using Golang: [filter-tweets](https://github.com/openfaas-incubator/social-functions/blob/master/filter-tweets/handler.go).

 Visit [ifttt.com](https://ifttt.com) to learn more.